 You’re moving to the capital, to London, to a city like no other.
-On the other hand, like most cities, wherever you are on the planet, London flat prices are a great deal higher than elsewhere in the country.
+On the other hand, like most cities, wherever you are on the planet, buying apartments in London are a great deal higher than elsewhere in the country.

 As far as London’s concerned there’s a good general rule to bear in mind: the further you are from the capital, the longer the commute, the lower the salaries, and the lower the property prices.
 It’s something London dwellers juggle with.
 It’s a balance between the convenience of being close to work, a shorter commute, and the proximity to all the fun the city offers.
-If you’re at the start of the journey, researching the average flat price London offers, read on.
+If you’re at the start of the journey, researching the average price of flats to buy in London, read on.
 We’ll put you in the picture about the London apartment price, the average one bedroom flat price in London and more.

 Three words just about cover it.
 They’ve gone up!
 Flat prices in the capital have shot up in the same way they’ve increased everywhere else.
 How have London flat prices changed over recent years?
 Exploring the incredibly useful Land Registry House Price Index or HPI reveals this:

 - In December 2020 the average price for flats in London, including maisonettes, was £420,927

 - Like the average 1 bed flat price in London, the average 2 bed flat price London varies widely depending on the district, property type, street, schools, parking and more

 - There’s been some fluctuation since then, but average London flat prices mostly remained relatively stable up to around June 2021, at which point they increased to £427,990